-Leanna Bartlett Ditches Pants & Flaunts Sideboob In A Plunging Gold Metallic Top: ‘Happy New Year’
+Leanna Bartlett Ditches Pants & Flaunts Sideboob In A Plunging Gold Metallic Top: 'Happy New Year'

-Leanna Bartlett looked smoking hot in her last Instagram post for the year.
+Leanna Bartlett looked smoking-hot in her last Instagram post for the year.
 The buxom blond sizzled in a racy number that delighted her 3.2 million followers and had them racing to engage with her on social media.
-The photo was captured outdoors and, according to the geotag, Leanna was in Los Angeles.
-In her caption, she wished her fans a happy New Year.
+The photo was captured outdoors, and according to the geotag, Leanna was in Los Angeles.
+In her caption, she wished fans a happy New Year.
 She also thanked them for their past support and promised that she would see them in 2021.

 Leanna rocked a gold metallic top that softly draped her voluptuous curves.
-The slinky number had a plunging neckline that revealed a hint of her cleavage, as well as a cutout on the side that showed off some sideboob.
+The slinky number had a plunging neckline that revealed a hint of cleavage, as well as a cutout on the side that showed off some sideboob.
 Thin sparkly straps ran across her décolletage and over the cutout, adding some visual interest.
 The top then fit tightly around her midsection, showing off her waspish waist.
 It appeared as if Leanna ditched her pants.
 She flaunted her toned, smooth thighs and pert booty as she modeled her risque ensemble.

 The Ukrainian model styled her hair in a side part.
 She let her golden locks tumble down her back and shoulders in loose waves.